matthewfeickert-talks/talk-agc-us-atlas-af/talk.md

 .huge[
 - Doug has moved data to `/usatlas/atlas01/atlasdisk/users/benjamin/AGC/`
-- Notebook runs end-to-end 🚀
+- Notebook (was) running end-to-end 🚀
+   - I'm pretty sure this is just that I need to update a few things on my fork
-- BNL does not use Kubernetes, so not a Coffea-casa AF, so use global config
+- BNL is not a Coffea-casa AF (uses ODK), so use global config
 ```python
 ...
 USE_DASK = True  # enable Dask